code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/csq.md

 ### <a name="relationship"></a>What is the relationship between CS ?NAME-TBD? and Exploring Computer Science?

 This course is deeply inspired by the philosophy of Exploring CS, based on our years of experience teaching ECS, scaling it to hundreds of classrooms nationwide, and evaluation of feedback from the teachers.
 This course teaches the same core concepts as ECS, along with the same _**inquiry-based philosophy**_ and the same _**teacher-learner-observer PD model**_.
 It also shares the same emphasis on _**equity**_ which has pervaded Code.org's curriculum in other grade levels.
-Because of a shared philosophy and similar learning sequence, CS ?NAME-TBD? is a natural successor to ECS for schools or teachers who love the ECS phillosophy while looking to gain some of the benefits mentioned below.
+Because of a shared philosophy and similar learning sequence, CS ?NAME-TBD? is a natural successor to ECS for schools or teachers who love the ECS philosophy while looking to gain some of the benefits mentioned below.

 ### <a name="transition"></a>Why is Code.org transitioning to a new course from ECS?